 #2 Keep Business and Personal Records Separate

-That way, I have the same break between my files as I do my work space.
+This way, I have the same break between my files as I do between my work space and home space.
 It helps to create order and separation.
-Two very important things when you work at home.
+Two very important things when you work at home!

 #3 Create an Efficient Filing System That Works for You